chriskyfung/chriskyfung.github.io/_posts/tumblr/2019-11-23-featured-tips-tricks-and-tools-for-tumblr-bloggers.md

 By default, the files will be downloaded to separate folders with the name of the blogs under the same directory of the application.

-{% include picture.html width="580" height="151" img="tumblr/TumblThree-resulted-folders" ext="png" alt="TumblThree demo screenshot" %}
+{% include picture.html width="580" height="151" img="tumblr/TumblThree-resulted-folders.png" alt="TumblThree demo screenshot" %}

 The screenshot below shows the files been downloaded from Google Design's Tumblr blog.

-{% include picture.html height="345" img="tumblr/TumblThree-resulted-google-design-files" ext="png" alt="TumblThree demo screenshot" %}
+{% include picture.html height="345" img="tumblr/TumblThree-resulted-google-design-files.png" alt="TumblThree demo screenshot" %}

 ## API Tools